jhonnya13/jhonnya13/README.md

 ---

 ## 🤍 Care about:
-- Building intelligent tools for real-world problems
-- ML infrastructure, platform engineering, DevOps
+- Cloud and platform engineering, DevOps
 - AI ethics and safety